hyperstack-org/hyperstack/docs/client-dsl/interlude-tic-tac-toe.md

 ### The Game State

-The `Game` component has two state variables:
+The `DisplayGame` component has two state variables:
 + `@history` which is an array of boards, each board being the array of cells.
 + `@step` which is the current step in the history (we begin at zero)